KU Editorial Style Guide

 capital, capitol — Capital is the city where a seat of government is located.
 Do not capitalize.
 The capital of Pennsylvania is Harrisburg.

-Capitol is the building.
+Capitol is a building.
 Capitalize U.S. Capitol and the Capitol when referring to the building in Washington.
-The Pennsylvania Capitol is in Harrisburg.
+Follow the same practice when referring to state capitols: The Pennsylvania Capitol is in Harrisburg.

 century — Lowercase (unless part of a proper name).
 Spell out numbers under 10: the first century, the 21st century.